thephez/docs-core/docs/guide/wallets-wallet-files.md

 # Wallet Files

-Dash wallets at their core are a collection of <<glossary:private keys>>.
+Dash wallets at their core are a collection of [private keys](../resources/glossary.md#private-key).
 These collections are stored digitally in a file, or can even be physically stored on pieces of paper.

 ## Private Key Formats

-Private keys are what are used to unlock <<glossary:duffs>> from a particular <<glossary:address>>.
+Private keys are what are used to unlock [duffs](../resources/glossary.md#duffs) from a particular [address](../resources/glossary.md#address).
 In Dash, a private key in standard format is simply a 256-bit number, between the values:

 `0x01` and `0xFFFF FFFF FFFF FFFF FFFF FFFF FFFF FFFE BAAE DCE6 AF48 A03B BFD2 5E8C D036 4140`, representing nearly the entire range of 2<sup>256</sup>-1 values.
 The range is governed by the secp256k1 ECDSA encryption standard used by Dash.

 ### Wallet Import Format (WIF)

-In order to make copying of private keys less prone to error, <<glossary:Wallet Import Format>> may be utilized.
-WIF uses <<glossary:base58check>> encoding on a private key, greatly decreasing the chance of copying error, much like standard Dash <<glossary:addresses>>.
+In order to make copying of private keys less prone to error, [Wallet Import Format](../resources/glossary.md#wallet-import-format) may be utilized.
+WIF uses [base58check](../resources/glossary.md#base58check) encoding on a private key, greatly decreasing the chance of copying error, much like standard Dash [addresses](../resources/glossary.md#address).

 1. Take a private key.

-2. Add a `0xCC` byte in front of it for <<glossary:mainnet>> addresses or `0xEF` for <<glossary:testnet>> addresses.
+2. Add a `0xCC` byte in front of it for [mainnet](../resources/glossary.md#mainnet) addresses or `0xEF` for [testnet](../resources/glossary.md#testnet) addresses.

 3. Append a `0x01` byte after it if it should be used with compressed public keys (described in a later subsection).
 Nothing is appended if it is used with uncompressed public keys.

-4. Perform a SHA-256 hash on the <<glossary:extended key>>.
+4. Perform a SHA-256 hash on the [extended key](../resources/glossary.md#extended-key).

 5. Perform a SHA-256 hash on result of SHA-256 hash.